paypal/hera/docs/configuration.md

 + default: 240

 #### lifespan_check_interval
-+ The interval to check if the workers lifespan has expired and they need to be recycled.
++ The interval, in seconds, to check if the workers lifespan has expired and they need to be recycled.
 + default: 10

 #### enable_taf
-+ It it is "true" then transparent failover (i.e. TAF) feature is enabled.
++ It it is "true" then Transparent Application Failover (i.e. TAF) feature is enabled.
 + default: false

 #### taf_timeout_ms
-+ In case of TAF, it is the timeout in milliseconds to wait for a query to complete before it is canceled to be re-tried on the falback database
++ In case of TAF (Transparent Application Failover), it is the timeout in milliseconds to wait for a query to complete before it is canceled to be re-tried on the falback database
 + default: 200

 #### readonly_children_pct